Contractor Mortgages

 Mortgages based on hourly/daily rate, we are experts with over 10+ years experience working with contractors.

-To apply for a mortgage as a contractor, it’s crucial to position your income correctly.
+To apply for a mortgage loan as a contractor, it’s crucial to position your income correctly.
 Since some contractors work through their own limited company, certain lenders or brokers may classify them as “self-employed.”
 This means they may require two years’ worth of accounts and average the taxable earnings (salary and dividends).

 While this approach may be effective in certain instances, it can often be challenging to secure the desired mortgage amount since the income drawn from a limited company is typically low for tax efficiency reasons.
-While this is beneficial for reducing tax bills, it can make it difficult to obtain a mortgage.
+While this is beneficial for reducing tax bills, it can make it difficult to obtain a first mortgage.

 One alternative to this is to use the Contract Rate to demonstrate the gross annual income, which provides a more accurate representation of the contractor’s yearly earnings.
 To achieve this, the contract rate is annualized over a period of typically 46 or 48 weeks (to account for holidays and days off) depending on the lender’s requirements.
 This approach should enable contractors to secure a larger borrowing amount.